ACW-2024/Arms-Control-Watch-preview/README.md

    - Branch: **main** (or `master`), folder: **/** (root)
 4. After Pages builds, your map will be available at the GitHub Pages URL shown in the settings page.

-## License

-Choose an open-source license appropriate for your project (for example, MIT for code and CC BY for data) and add it here as `LICENSE` once you decide.